 47100 Schoenherr Rd., Ste.
 D * Shelby Twp. * Michigan * 48315

-We are Woods Law Office in Macomb County and we specialize in all types of Michigan elder law, elder care, and veteran law.
+We are Woods Law Office in Macomb County and we specialize in all types of Michigan elder law, elder care, veterans benefits and law.
 Contact our office in Shelby Township, Michigan with your questions on veteran benefits in Macomb County or Oakland County Michigan.